nortikin/sverchok/docs/panels.rst

   this preset should be known.
 You need to enter some descriptive name and press Ok.
 After that, the preset will become available in the lower part of the panel.

+   When there is a presets category of specific node type selected, the "Save Preset" button is only available when a single node of corresponding type is selected.

 * **Manage Presets**.
 This is a toggle button.
 It switches you between "presets usage mode" (which is the default, when button is not pressed) and "presets management mode" (when the button is pressed).